 Managing hair loss

-Learning how to manage hair loss before, during, and after treatment occurs may help you better adjust to this side effect.
+Learning how to manage hair loss before, during, and after treatment may help you cope with this side effect.
 For many people, hair loss because of cancer treatment is more than just a change in physical appearance.
-Losing your hair can be a psychologically and emotionally challenging experience that may affect your self-image and quality of life.
+Losing your hair can be an emotionally challenging experience that affects your self-image and quality of life.
 Talking about feelings related to losing your hair with a counselor, someone with a similar experience, family member, or friend may also provide comfort.
 It may also be helpful to talk about potential hair loss with family and friends, especially children, before it occurs.
-If children know to expect changes in the physical appearance of someone they know and love, it helps reduce feelings of fear or anxiety.
+Expecting changes in the physical appearance of someone they know helps lower a child’s fear or anxiety.

 Some people recommend cutting the hair shorter before beginning treatment.
-This not only helps create volume and fullness for a shorter hairstyle, but it is is less dramatic of a change when the hair falls out.
+This provides fullness for a shorter hairstyle and makes hair loss a less dramatic change.
 Then, when your hair begins to regrow, it takes less time to grow into the shorter hairstyle.
-Having a hairstyle similar to the one before hair loss can help you cope with the end of treatment and move forward.
+Letting your hair grow into a similar hairstyle can help you cope and move forward after treatment.

 Hair and scalp care.
-The following recommendations may help you caring for your hair and scalp during cancer treatment:
+The following tips may help you care for your hair and scalp during cancer treatment: